Reduced treatment costs for sperm sharers

 How does it work?

 Bourn Hall was one of the first clinics to introduce a sperm sharing programme.
-It offers help to others whose only hope of a family is through sperm donation, and it also benefits the sharer; in return for sharing your sperm, you and your partner will receive our IVF treatment package free of charge (see what’s included here).
+It offers help to others whose only hope of a family is through sperm donation, and it also benefits the sharer; in return for sharing your sperm, you and your partner will receive our standard IVF treatment package free of charge (see table below).

 As a sperm sharer you will donate sperm to our sperm bank and, after a quarantine period of six months you will be able to have a free cycle of IVF treatment yourselves.
 You can opt to have your treatment before this, if you wish.
 On completion of your donation and quarantine period, you will receive a refund equivalent to the price of a standard IVF package for the treatment you have already had yourself.